icerpc/icerpc-docs/pages/icerpc/ice-protocol/protocol-frames.md

 The `frameSize` represents the total number of bytes in the frame, including the frame header.

+## CloseConnection frame

+The `CloseConnection` frame is an ice protocol frame with type `CloseConnection`.
+Its body is empty.
+A client or server must not send any additional frame after sending a `CloseConnection` frame.

+## ValidateConnection frame

+The `ValidateConnection` frame is an ice protocol frame with type `ValidateConnection`.
+Its body is empty.
+The server-side of an ice connection sends this frame to the client-side during [connection establishment][connection-establishment].

+This frame is also used for heartbeats: once the connection is established, the client or the server can send a `ValidateConnection` frame to its peer, and the peer will receive and ignore this frame.
+A heartbeat corresponds to one `ValidateConnection` frame.

 ## Request frame

 A request frame carries an ice request.
 It consists of a header with the `Request` type followed by a `RequestData`